Xingyang: Transportation

-Travelling within the city is convenient and cheap by bus or taxi.
+Taxi

 In 2005, the start fee of Taxi for the first 3 kilometres is about ¥ 4, and the cost for every additional kilometre is ¥ 1.
 Fares are generally somewhat higher during 10 pm to 6 am.
+Normally ¥ 6–7 is maximum for traveling in Xingyang.

+High-speed rail

-Normally ¥ 6-7 is maximum for traveling in the city Xingyang.
-The Zhengzhou West Railway Station is located in Xingyang.
+Zhengzhou West Railway Station is located in Xingyang.

+Zhengzhou Metro

+Xingyang is a county-level city under Zhengzhou's administration.
+Several Zhengzhou Metro stations in Xingyang: